urso/jsdoc-simple/README.md

 jsdoc-simple gives you the ability to modify the CSS file that is used to style the generated documentation.
 By default, the default.css file found within the static folder is used.
-To use a different CSS file, you MUST add the desired css file to the jsdoc-simple static folder and then define 'cssFile' option in one of two ways:
+To use a different CSS file, you MUST add the desired css file to the jsdoc-simple static folder and then define the 'cssFile' option in one of two ways:

 On the command line:

-    -D="cssFile:myCssFile.css"
+    run.sh -c='jsdoc.conf' -t="$JSDOCDIR/templates/jsdoc-simple" -D="cssFile:myCssFile.css"

-In a conf file:
+In a configuration file:

     {
         d: 'docs', // output directory 'docs'